-Dedicated to research that values knowledge generation, critical thinking and community building

-The School of Education offers a wide range of research expertise building on existing understandings of learning, building community, and providing contemporary evidence-based approaches to new methodologies, technologies and pedagogies which enhance education outcomes.
+Dedication to research that values knowledge generation, critical thinking and community building The School of Education offers a wide range of research expertise building on existing understandings of learning, building community, and providing contemporary evidence-based approaches to new methodologies, technologies and pedagogies which enhance education outcomes.

-Our award-winning team has strong local and international partnerships with the Department for Education (DfE), the International Positive Psychology Association, Globalex lexicographical association, the Higher Education Research Group of Adelaide, Apple, the Australian Council for Educational Leaders, the Australian College of Educators, the South Australian Science Teachers Association and the OECD.
+Our award-winning team has strong local and international partnerships with the Department for Education (DfE), the International Positive Psychology Association, Globalex lexicographical association, Apple, the Australian Council for Educational Leaders, the Australian College of Educators, the Higher Education Research Group of Adelaide, the South Australian Science Teachers Association and the OECD.

-We have over 100 students undertaking research at Masters or higher degree level addressing some of the most challenging educational issues of our time.
+We have over 100 students undertaking research at Masters or PhD level addressing some of the most challenging educational issues of our time.